microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

     ![Network info and Connect button](media/iot-devkit-get-started/connect-ssid.png)

 1. Open **192.168.0.1** in the browser.
-Select or iput the Wi-Fi network that you want the IoT DevKit to connect to, type the password for the Wi-Fi conection and input the device connection string you retrieved in step 1.
+Select or input the Wi-Fi network that you want the IoT DevKit to connect to, type the password for the Wi-Fi conection and input the device connection string you retrieved in step 1.
 Then click **Connect**.

     ![Password box and Connect button](media/iot-devkit-get-started/wifi-portal.png)